SuvorovJA/SimpleWebApp/sWA/README.md

 This project contain simple web application for Tomcat server.
 Project initially based on the tutorial from o7planing and used: eclipse ide oxygen, tomcat 8.5 (tgz installation), H2 embeddable RDBMS; JavaSE/EE: jdbc, jsp, jstl, servlet, filter

 ### Database:
+* migrate database from file-based to in-memory DB.
+DB init script moved from SQL.txt to dbPopulate.java
-* in current version: connections handled by Tomcat Jdbc Pool, so, connection params moved from H2ConnUtils.java to META-INF/context.xml.
+* connections and transactions handled by Tomcat Jdbc Pool, so, connection params moved from H2ConnUtils.java to META-INF/context.xml.
 Other corresponding changes see in commit 3575331.
-* REWRITED: in initial version of project: Used external running H2 in tcp-server mode.
-  - run DB example `java -jar WEB-INF/lib/h2-1.4.195.jar`
-  - default connections parameters placed in H2ConnUtils.java
-  - DB schema and demo-content placed in SQL.txt, apply that in H2 Console before.
+* ~~in initial version of project: Used external running H2 in tcp-server mode.~~ ~~- run DB example `java -jar WEB-INF/lib/h2-1.4.195.jar`~~ ~~- default connections parameters placed in H2ConnUtils.java~~ ~~- DB schema and demo-content placed in SQL.txt, apply that in H2 Console before.~~

 ### Tomcat:
 * change port from 8080 to 18080, for avoid conflict with any system services worked on 8080